Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Abstract

 \section{Abstract}

-The generation of neutrino masses by inverse seesaw mechanisms has advantages over other seesaw models because the possible new particles of the former can be detected at the TeV scale.
-We propose a model that generates the inverse seesaw mechanism via spontaneous breaking of the lepton number.
-In the minimal realization, we extend the Standard Model (SM) with two scalars and two fermions, both groups carrying lepton number but being singlets under the SM gauge group.
-Moreover, the scalar sector allows spontaneously broken CP symmetry as result of the lepton charge assignment.
-The model gives rise to two pseudoscalar particles: a massless and a massive Majorons, which correspond to the goldstone boson of the lepton number breaking and a massive pseudoscalar respectively.
-The latter can take the role of dark matter with main decay channels to neutrinos and massless Majorons.
-In this scenario, we examine the model phenomenology under the light of the dark matter lifetime.
-We found that the decay mode to neutrinos is sensitive to $\omega$, which is the ratio between the vevs of the new scalars.
-We found that the decay mode vanishes completely when $\omega \simeq \sqrt{2/3}$.
-The decay width to scalars is crucial because it can destabilize drastically the dark matter.
-However, we found that this width vanishes completely in a certain region of the parameter space.
-Besides, we suggest a modification to the model solving the scalar decay problem.
-Finally, we propose a set of mechanisms that explain the Majoron dark matter relic abundance.
+The generation of neutrino masses by inverse seesaw mechanisms has advantages over other seesaw models since the potential new physics can be produced at the TeV scale.
+We propose a model that generates the inverse seesaw mechanism via spontaneous breaking of the lepton number, by extending the Standard Model with two scalar singlets and two fermion singlets both charged under lepton number.
+The model gives rise to a massless Majoron and a massive pseudoscalar which we dub as \emph{massive Majoron}, which corresponds to the Nambu-Goldstone boson of the breaking of lepton number.
+If the massive Majoron is stable in cosmological time, it might play the role of a suitable Dark Matter candidate.
+In this scenario, we examine the model with a massive Majoron in the keV range.
+In this regime, its decay mode to neutrinos is sensitive to the ratio between the vevs of the new scalars ($\omega$), and it vanishes when $ \omega \simeq \sqrt{2/3}$, which is valid within a large region in the parameter space.
+On the other hand, the cosmological lifetime for the Dark Matter candidate places constraints on its mass via scalar decays.
+In addition, simple mechanisms that explain the Dark Matter relic abundance within this context and plausible modifications to the proposed setup are briefly discussed.